benjaminfortunato/aws-comfyui-deploy/README.md

 ### Delete deployments and cleanup resources

 For the sake of preventing data loss from accidental deletions and keeping the example as straightforward as possible, the deletion of the complete deployment and resources is semi-automated.
-To cleanup and remove everything you've deployed you need to do following:
+You can use the provided helper scripts (`cleanup.ps1` or `cleanup_and_redeploy.ps1`) to clean up failed deployments.
+To completely cleanup and remove everything you've deployed, follow these steps:

 1. Delete the Auto Scaling Group manually:
 - Login to your AWS console